salmiac/pico-steer/README.md

 # pico-steer
 Raspberry Pi Pico based autosteer software

+## Notice!
+I left this 'as is'.
+I gave up on developing this.
+Indivual parts should work.
+There are probably some problems.
+The main reason to give up is Windows USB - serial port.
+One USB - serial GPS works well.
+Add Raspberry Pi Pico USB - serial to it with USB hub and serial ports stop working.
+I continue using Raspberry Pi 3 https://github.com/salmiac/pi-steer

 ## Warning
 This just just for demonstration and proof of concept.
 This should never ever be used on full sized machinery.
 You will crash and die if You do.
 You have been warned.